- Editor Rating

 - Value For The PriceEditor: 70%

-Herman Miller's Embody is an ergonomic office chair designed for maximum comfort.
+The Herman Miller Embody is an ergonomic office chair designed for maximum comfort.

 In the world we live in, it is common for us to be sitting down for the vast majority of our day whether on a chair, couch or bench.
 Our bodies were not designed to withstand extended periods in such a stagnant position thus resulting in many health issues related to this occurrence.
 These can range from back pain to poor posture, soreness, cramps, stretch marks, weight gain, and even a higher risk of heart disease and cancer.